Access Incognito's library of Guides, Tips / Tutorials and more.

 Automating device provisioning and service activation will improve operational efficiency while reducing complexity and the chance of back-end errors.
 What can be streamlined on your network?
 Examples include:

-A configurable service fulfilment system needs to be flexible on a number of levels:
+A configurable service fulfillment system needs to be flexible on a number of levels:

 Business process definition: Business processes are always changing.
 The ability to easily make small to large business process changes means what previously took months and years can reduce to hours and days.